-One open-source tool, Metabase, is popular due to its high-quality data visualisations and drag-and-drop query system for non-technical users.
+Metabase is a popular business intelligence platform with high-quality data visualisations and a drag-and-drop query system for non-technical users.

 But there’s no one-size-fits-all solution, and Metabase won’t be the right choice for every company.
 Ease of use comes at a price, and some business users find the query options limited or have issues with open-source setup and use.

-This article outlines the benefits and limitations of 6 Metabase alternatives that will let your whole team tap into the power of data analytics.
+In this article, we share 6 of the best Metabase alternatives out there that will empower your whole team to tap into the power of data.

 Here's our pick for the 6 best Metabase alternatives you don't need a data team to use:

 Effective business intelligence used to mean waiting for your engineers to run complex SQL queries.
 Someone would send a data request, the tech team would take time away from development to answer, and by the time the data came back, it was already outdated - or there were ten more requests lined up.